vaghelmt/hubdoc-automation/README.md

 7. In the same file, also update the browser and implicit/explicit wait properties
 8. Right click one the project root and select run -> maven test
-9. Alternatively, right click on testng.xml and run as TestNG
+9. Alternatively, right click on testng.xml and run as TestNG 10.Extent Report will also be generated with the name ExtentReportResults.html in the root directory

 #### IntelliJ
 PLease follow these steps to set up and run the tests on your intelliJ: